- Learn more about transferring to Quinnipiac and find answers to the most frequently asked questions.

 The admissions committee begins reviewing spring applications in October and fall applications in early February, continuing the process as files become complete.
 Transfer applications for the fall semester will be considered complete when we receive the grades from the previous fall.
 Please keep in mind that we recommend you to apply earlier than the dates listed to be considered for the program of your choice.

-Nov.
-15 - Recommended deadline for applying for the Spring semester.
-We will accept applicants up to the beginning of the semester, which starts in January.
-The Office of Admissions is closed from Christmas Eve through New Year's Day.
+Dec.
+1 - Recommended deadline for applying for the Spring semester.
+We will accept applicants up to the beginning of the semester, which begins Jan.
+23. The Office of Admissions is closed from Dec.
+23- Jan 2.

 March 1 - Deadline for completed applications for transfer to athletic training, diagnostic medical sonography, nursing, occupational therapy and radiologic sciences for fall semester.
-Transfer applicants for these three programs are accepted on a space available basis and students are only admitted to these programs in the fall semester.
+Transfer applicants for these three programs are accepted only if space is available in those programs, and students are only admitted to these programs in the fall semester.
+Please indicate a second choice of major on your application, and you can call the Admission's office if you have questions.

 - Transfer candidates are automatically reviewed for merit scholarships during the admissions process.